ynloultratech/graphql-bundle/UPGRADE.md

 }
 ````

-This is now the default behavior, in order to keep your API functional must change the following configuration:
+In order to keep your API functional must change the following configuration to keep BC with your clients:

 ````yaml
 graphql: